kovidgoyal/iv/README.md

 Supports all image formats used on the web including animated GIFs and SVG.

-Uses a browser engine (chromium) to do the rendering, so it's format support will always be current.
+Uses a browser engine (chromium) to do the rendering, so its format support will always be current.